faiyaz92/pay_roll/README.md

 - **Profit Sharing**: 50/50 profit split with the company after all expenses
 - **Service Charges**: Partners pay 10% service charge on their earnings as additional income for the company
 - **Independent Operations**: Partners manage their own drivers and daily operations
+- **Login Access**: Partners can login with email/password to access their account

 #### Company Responsibilities
 - **Platform Access**: Provide management system access to partners
+- **Account Creation**: Create Firebase Auth accounts for partners during registration
 - **Financial Tracking**: Monitor vehicle performance and profit calculations
 - **Support Services**: Assist with vehicle assignments and financial reporting
 - **Profit Distribution**: Ensure fair 50/50 profit sharing after service charges